leetebbs/final/README.md

 # Rafflit NFT Raffle Dapp

-Project was built for the Alchemy Ethereum Bootcamp Final project.
+Rafflit was built as my Alchemy Ethereum Bootcamp Final project submission.

 ## How it Works: